A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: System Model of The Proposed RIS-Aided Cell-Free Network

 \section{System Model of The Proposed RIS-Aided Cell-Free Network}

-To increase the network capacity with low cost and power consumption, in this paper we first propose the concept of RIS-aided cell-free network.
-Different form the traditional cell-free system, we replace some \ac{bs}s by \ac{ris}s and add more \ac{ris}s in the network, where multiple \ac{bs}s and multiple \ac{ris}s are simultaneously employed to serve multiple users cooperatively.
+To improve the network capacity with low cost and power consumption, in this paper we first propose the concept of RIS-aided cell-free network.
 In this section, the architecture of the proposed RIS-aided cell-free network will be introduced at first.
 Then, we will discuss the transmitters, channels, and receivers, respectively.
-Finally, we will formulate the problem of capacity maximization problem in the RIS-aided cell-free network.
+Finally, we will formulate the problem of capacity maximization in a wideband RIS-aided cell-free network.